 The unique and highly regarded Next Generation Management module provides students with the opportunity to develop the competencies required for successful management and leadership careers.
 It focuses on four key themes: personal and career development; research skills; global and societal awareness; and digital media and communication.
 Particular emphasis is placed on reflective and critical thinking, collaborating with people, creating and sharing knowledge and dealing with complexity.

 Finally, the Practicum, which is completed over the summer months, affords students opportunity to exercise their creative, questioning, analytic, and writing skills in a focused and practical manner.
 It is intended to expose the student to an analysis of a real-world problem in the ecommerce area, putting into practice the theoretical materials covered in earlier modules.

-Graduates have pursued a variety of careers in the information economy as managers, entrepreneurs, business analysts, e-marketing specialists and e-business technologists.
-Graduates have found work in the growing multinationals based in Dublin including Google, Facebook, Linkedin and Adroll.
-Other graduates are working in specialist e-commerce organisations such as Paddy Power.
-Other students have developed their entrepreneurial talents and have won awards for their work.
+Graduates have pursued a variety of careers in the information economy as managers, consultants, business analysts, e-marketing specialists and e-business technologists.
+Many graduates are employed by multinationals based in Dublin including Google, Facebook, Linkedin and Adroll.
+Other graduates are working in specialist e-commerce organisations and as e-commerce consultants in IBM, PWC and PA Consulting.
+Some students have developed their entrepreneurial talents, setting up their own companies and have won awards for their work.